|

 that is received by an eligible individual as a result of the death, after March 3, 2010, of a parent or grandparent of the eligible individual.
 Specified RDSP PaymentA specified RDSP payment:

-Transitional Eligible ProceedsWhere the death of the RRSP or RRIF annuitant or RPP member occurred after 2007 and before 2011, transitional rules apply that recognize that individual estate plans may not have been amended to reflect the new rules.
+RDSP Beneficiary Loses DTC EligibilityIf an RDSP is kept open after the beneficiary is no longer eligible for the Disability Tax Credit (DTC), amounts from a deceased parent or grandparent's registered plan can only be rolled over to the RDSP if the payment is made by the end of the fourth taxation year following the first taxation year throughout which the beneficiary is not a DTC-eligible individual.
+If the beneficiary lost their DTC eligibility in 2019, then 2020 is the first taxation year throughout which the beneficiary is not a DTC-eligible individual.
+This means the rollover would have to be done by the end of 2024.
+Transitional Eligible ProceedsWhere the death of the RRSP or RRIF annuitant or RPP member occurred after 2007 and before 2011, transitional rules applied that recognize that individual estate plans may not have been amended to reflect the new rules.
 Transitional eligible proceeds include an amount received as a result of the death after 2007 and before 2011 that is:

-These transitional rules apply where the deceased individual may have provided a bequest directly to the eligible individual, to the spouse or common-law partner of the deceased, or to another beneficiary.
-These rules allow this beneficiary to contribute to the RDSP of an eligible individual.
-If the bequest had been included in the income of a taxpayer, for instance the recipient or the deceased, then a deduction will be allowed for the contribution of the transitional eligible proceeds to the RDSP.
-Where the death occurred after 2007 and before 2011, the contribution to the RDSP must be made before 2012.
+These transitional rules applied where the deceased individual may have provided a bequest directly to the eligible individual, to the spouse or common-law partner of the deceased, or to another beneficiary.
+These rules allowed this beneficiary to contribute to the RDSP of an eligible individual.
+If the bequest had been included in the income of a taxpayer, for instance the recipient or the deceased, then a deduction would be allowed for the contribution of the transitional eligible proceeds to the RDSP.
+Where the death occurred after 2007 and before 2011, the contribution to the RDSP had to be made before 2012.
 See also Canada Revenue Agency RDSP Limits, Transfers and Rollovers.
 Back to RDSP main page

 |